Project Sri Ramakrishna - Toynbee: Religion, Ethics, and International Business

 Religions, from a finite perspective, to be interpreted by man, have positive aspects but also negative.
 There are many essays on the negative aspects of religions, a reality that history has taught us.
 However, religions also have a positive side, as sources of ancient wisdom, emanating ethical principles shared by almost all the higher religions.
 This will be another objective of this essay, find these common ethical principles shared by all religions, focusing mostly on the positive side of religions.

-Analyzing the ethical principles and the sacred books of Jainism, Hinduism, Zoroastrian, Buddhists, Confucians, Islam or the Taoists is difficult to find negative values.
+Analysing the ethical principles and the sacred books of Jainism, Hinduism, Zoroastrian, Buddhists, Confucians, Islam or the Taoists is difficult to find negative values.
 Concepts such as Ahimsa (Non-Violence), truthfulness, justice, philanthropy, respect for the environment, the universal golden rule will be common.